-Whyline for Java by Andrew Ko
+Whyline for Java by Amy Ko (formerly Andrew)

 Usually when we see something go wrong in a program's output, we have to guess what code is causing the problem.
 We usually guess wrong.
 The Whyline for Java allows you to instead ask questions about a program's output and get answers in terms of the code responsible.
 Click the screenshot above to watch a 90 second demonstration or download the video (5 MB).
 (And because I love my iPhone, here's an iPhone version too).

 The Whyline work is now patented: U.S. Patent No. 7,735,066 [patent].

 You can find the (unmaintained) Whyline for Java source code on GitHub.